paulfioravanti/paulfioravanti.github.io/_posts/2020-11-15-jlpt-study-guide.md

 obviously not over it.

-But before making another attempt, though, I had to figure out what went wrong, why I had continued to fail all those other times (aside from stubbornness), re-strategise my study plans, and actually execute them, properly this time.
+But before making another attempt, though, I had to figure out what went wrong, why I had continued to fail all those other times, re-strategise my study plans, and actually execute them: _properly_, this time.

 Here is what got me over the line.

+> The following contains to my personal opinions and experiences with the N1 exam specifically: nothing is meant to be prescriptive (since everyone learns differently), and all the strategies may not be relevant for all levels of the JLPT.
+So, pick and choose (or completely dismiss) any (or all) of the points below.

 ## Mindset Change

-But, looking back, those failures were indicative of the amount of effort, or lack thereof, that I put in to dedicated study of Japanese _specifically for the purpose of passing the JLPT_.
+The JLPT was held once a year during my run of failure (twice a year as of this writing).
+There were years where I attempted to study before the exam, and others where I would promptly forget I applied to take it, turn up on the day, and test my luck.

+Neither scenario resulted in significantly different scores, so it would seem that the net value of any dedicated study I did, and any general improvements in the language gained during the year, was zero.

+Therein lies the need for the mindset change: **JLPT N1 does not test your Japanese abilities so much as it tests your ability to pass JLPT N1**.

+The exam demands that:

+- you remember a lot of grammar patterns, _[kanji][]_, and vocabulary that are used infrequently in everyday Japanese
+- you speed-read excerpts from novels and articles and be able to interpret and answer nuanced questions about them
+- you keep a mental track of the results of multiple weaving threads of conversations (which feel like they are deliberately engineered to trick you) before finding out which one is related to the question

+It is a high-stress artificial environment requiring deep focus, where there is no time to waste when considering questions: you have to instinctively know answers _immediately_, or take your best guess and move on.

+Naturally-assimilated Japanese abilities will not cut it here: your brain needs to go to the gym to build muscle memory through memorisation drilling exercises.
+The weights (content) that you train on are determined by the barbells (books) that you use, and N1 barbells are not light.

+## Buy Textbooks

 ## Establish a Strict Study Cadence

-## Buy Textbooks

 ## Adapt Textbooks to Flash Cards